 Sharp but Not Too Formal

-This man's ensemble is a great example of smart-casual dressing.
-With his sport coat, tie, and dress shirt, he looks pulled together and professional, which is a key part of dressing smart casual.
+This man's outfit is a great example of smart-casual dressing.
+With his sport coat, tie, and dress shirt, he looks pulled together and professional, which is a key part of dressing smart-casual.
+Jeans that are in great condition can help project a smart-casual, professional image even when the dress code is smart-casual.

 Stylish and Professional

 In this example, the women are dressed slightly less formally than in a formal workplace.
-One wears a casual top with dress pants, another wears a sleeveless, though stylish, dress, and the third wears a jacket over her casual top.
+One wears a casual top with dress pants, another wears a stylish, sleeveless dress, and the third wears a jacket over her casual top.

 The men are also dressed less formally for a smart-casual workplace.
 They wear light-colored suits with casual neckties, casual belts, and collared shirts.